SmallImprovements/react-redux-composable-list/docs/Demo.md

 You can checkout the live [demo](TODO link) that demonstrates several features of the library.

 In addition, you can checkout the [examples/](https://github.com/rwieruch/react-redux-data-grid/tree/master/examples) folder in the GitHub repository.
-In each of them you will find a README.md to set up the example project.
+In each of them you will find instructions to set up the each project.